AntonioMrtz/SpotifyElectron/docs/SETUP.md

 ### 🧩 Extensions (VSCODE)

-1. Open the project Backend or Frontend (Each one has its own recommended extensions)
+1. Open the project Backend or Frontend (each one has its own recommended extensions)
 2. Go to extensions section on sidebar
 3. Select filter extensions
 4. Recommended